- Article by Elisa Scarton

 “All the flora will go to a group called The Project,” adds Carey.

 “They’re doing a rehabilitation project in a sandstone quarry in the Otways.
 The access flooring is going to the Willum Warrain Aboriginal Association in Hastings for a new landscape project.

 “As for the steel elements.
 They’re being reused by a company called Agency of Sculpture run by Benjamin Gilbert.
 He does a lot of large-scale sculptural works with disadvantaged kids and Indigenous youths, and he’s using the steel for a regional Victorian civic project.”

-The 2021 NGV Architecture Commission will be on display from 29 October 2021 – August 2022.
+The 2021 NGV Architecture Commission will be on display until 28 August 2022.
 Entry is free and more information can be found on the NGV website.